Engr-Kaleem/fftbench/README.md

-#  fouriior transform bench marking on ARM processor running RT linux(raspberry pi)
+#  Fourier transform (FT) bench marking on ARM processor running RT linux(raspberry pi)
-## Results
+## Results for ARM cortex A72  raspberry PI 4b
 FFT of size 1024 completed in 0.000078 seconds on CPU core 3.

 Variable Sizes and Types: